 – Evaluate how well s/he speaks your language.
 Your celebrant should be able to speak English clearly and smoothly, without a heavy accent that could interfere with the meaning behind your ceremony words.

-– Hear how their voice sounds and projects.
+– Notice how their voice sounds and projects.
 If your group is small you may not need a P.A. system as long as the celebrant’s voice can be heard (usually with up to 20-30 guests you won’t need extra audio)

 – Ask questions spontaneously.
 Just like in a job interview, you may prepare some questions to ask but others may pop up along the way, so just ask them!